-Sixteen community events were completedacross the Winnemucca District, plus additional fire prevention and education events targeted at local schools.
+Sixteen community events are planned across the Winnemucca District, plus additional fire prevention and education events targeted at local schools.
 These include events such as Lovelock Frontier Days, the Ecology Fair, the Tri-County Fair and others that spread awareness of the importance of defensible space, human-caused fires on the district and how to prevent them, fire ecology, and fire safety principles.
-There were also three separate Fire Prevention Teams organized by Nevada BLM that spent significant time within the district spreading fire prevention messages